kevinslashdigital/khmer-ml/README.md

 khmer-ml
 ============

-khmer-ml is a Python module for machine learning.
+khmer-ml is a Python module for machine learning that consists of machine learning algorithms building from scratch focus on solving complex problems in Cambodia society.
+It has developed by slash research team and it will be able to contribute by anybody that willing to share their research.

+khmerML also is a way to encourage Cambodian tech engineers to start learning Machine Learning.

 Installation